eyob1324/File-Sharing/README.md

 # Improvements:
 1. Added MenueBar which allows user to Exit or get Help on how to use system
 2. if user presses Exit the system will shut down
-3. If user presses Help Shystem will display a message on how to use system, and button to hide message
+3. If user presses Help System will display a message on how to use system, and button to hide message
 4. Added CSS to improve the user interfaces of our system.

 # How To Run Code: